-The Nesting Principle introduced above, \q{$\iD_\mathrm{bare}=\iD_\mathrm{nest}$}, is shown to strongly constrain the functional form of the dissimilarity-based diversity index.
-To see this, first notice that the reciprocal of the formula (\ref{D-elementary}) can be written as

-In the above, first the standard arithmetic mean of $K(d_{ij})$ with nominal weight $p_{j}/P_{I}$ is taken over all $j$ in the assemblage $I$, and subsequently, a $(q-1)$-th power mean is taken over all $i$ in the same assemblage $I$.
-This quantity has an interpretation as a certain generalised correlation sum defined within $I$.
-This feature, in turn, motivates us to consider the corresponding cross-correlation sum between distinct assemblages $I$ and $J$, which we adopt as the definition of $K(\bar{d}_{IJ})$:
+Here, first the standard arithmetic mean of $K(d_{ij})$ with nominal weight $p_{j}/P_{I}$ is taken over all $j$ in group $I$, and subsequently, a $(q-1)$-th power mean is taken over all $i$ in the same group $I$.
+This quantity has an interpretation as a certain generalised correlation sum defined for group $I$.
+Therefore, the corresponding cross-correlation sum is considered between two distinct groups $I$ and $J$, which is adopted as the definition of $K(\bar{d}_{IJ})$, i.e.\

-Namely, it is defined by first taking an arithmetic mean over all $j$ in one of the assemblages $J$, then taking a $(q-1)$-th power mean over all $i$ in the other assemblage $I$.
-This averaged quantity can also be viewed as representing the effective similarities between the assemblages $I$ and $J$.
-The reciprocal relation $K(\bar{d}_{IJ})=K(\bar{d}_{JI})$ only holds either when $q=2$, by definition of (\ref{K(d)_IJ}), or when each assemblage contains only a single category, i.e.\ $n_{I}=\iD_{I}=1$ and $n_{J}=\iD_{J}=1$, in which case $K(\bar{d}_{IJ})$ reduces to its elementary equivalent, $K(d_{ij})$.
-An important relation is obtained by setting $I=J$ in (\ref{K(d)_IJ}), which is consistent with (\ref{D-elementary2}) if and only if
+Namely, it is obtained by first taking an arithmetic mean over all $j$ in one of the groups, $J$, then taking a $(q-1)$-th power mean over all $i$ in the other group, $I$.
+In effect, this averaged quantity can be viewed as representing the effective affinity between two groups $I$ and $J$.
+Note that the reciprocal relation $K(\bar{d}_{IJ})=K(\bar{d}_{JI})$ only holds either when $q=2$ in the light of the definition (\ref{K(d)_IJ}), or when each group contains only a single category, i.e.\ $n_{I}=\iD_{I}=1$ and $n_{J}=\iD_{J}=1$.
+By setting $I=J$ in (\ref{K(d)_IJ}) and comparing the resulting expression with (\ref{D-elementary2}), the following consistency condition is obtained:

-This relation is simple yet insightful: The effective number of categories ($\iD_{I}$) is precisely the inverse effective similarity among the categories ($K(\bar{d}_{II})$).
-Here the effective similarity is related to the effective dissimilarity $\bar{d}_{IJ}$ through the kernel function, whose explicit form is yet to be discussed.
+This relation is simple yet insightful: The effective diversity of a system is given by the inverse self-correlation sum defined for the same system.
+In the light of the condition (\ref{K(0)K(1)}), it also indicates that $\bar{d}_{II}=0$ is satisfied only if the constituents within $I$ are homogeneous, i.e.\ provided that $\iD_{I}=1$.
+This is a contrasting situation to what was defined at the elementary level, i.e.\ $d_{ii}=0$ for all $i$.

-\paragraph{} We now see how the Nesting Principle constrains the functional form of the diversity function (\ref{D-elementary}).
-It suffices to show the $N=2$ case.
-Let us consider two assemblages $I$ and $J$, and define
+We now show how the Nesting Principle constrains the functional form of the diversity function (\ref{D-elementary}).
+It suffices to show for the $N=2$ case.
+Let us consider two groups $I$ and $J$, and define

-with $s\eq 1/(q-1)$.
-Then on the one hand, the diversity index at the elementary level (\ref{aggregateD}) satisfies
+with $s\coloneqq 1/(q-1)$.
+Then, on the one hand, the diversity index at the elementary level, (\ref{aggregateD}), satisfies